SrgjanX/SRX.ViTool/README.md

 - **-dateprefix** Sets date prefix to the file name (ex: test.jpg will be renamed to 21_01_2022_test.jpg)
 - **-viberdir C:\ViberDownloads** It will use this directory.
 - **-useCurrentDir** It will use the directory where the .exe is located.
+- **-deletePTT** It will delete the auto generated PTT directory if its empty.

 ## How to contribute
 If you want to contribute to this project, you are welcome!